zerodogg/hib-latex-template/README.md

 # A complete LaTeX project for students at Høgskolen i Bergen (Bergen University College)

-This directory contains a complete ready-to-use LaTeX project for students attending [Høgskolen i Bergen (HiB)](http://hib.no).
+This repository contains a complete ready-to-use LaTeX project for students attending [Høgskolen i Bergen (HiB)](http://hib.no).

 Citation and bibliography fits the Harvard style as presented on [Søk og